Just answer the questions below.

 When you contact Console and Associates, our medical malpractice team will review your claim and let you know your options.
 We’ll help you determine if you have a case, and what steps you can take next.
 There is no risk in calling.
 If you don’t file a claim, you don’t pay a dime.
 If you do let us handle your case, you don’t pay anything for legal support until and unless we get you a settlement.

 When you’re hurt, it’s tough to focus on anything but trying to get better.
-Getting tour life back on track seems to take all of your time and energy.
+Getting your life back on track seems to take all of your time and energy.
 But, if you wait until you’re finally feeling better, if could be too late to pursue a case.

 There’s a limit on how long you have to file a claim.
 The legal term for this is the statute of limitation and it applies to all PA medical negligence proceedings.
 If you don’t demand compensation before your statute of limitations expires, you lose your legal right to do so.